thinkerino-ai/open-thinkerino/documents/listeners.md

 1. the formula is checked to be satisfiable with `KnowledgeBase.prove`, passing `retrieve_only` in accordance to the `ponder_mode` argument
 2. for each of the found proofs, all listeners that it can trigger are retrieved
-3. each listener's `ponder(proof)` method is called, which in turn will call the handler
+3. each listener's `ponder(proof)` method is called, which in turn will call the handler, possibly passing the substitution (depending on `pass_substitution_as`)
-4. each returned formula by the handler, with its premises (if any) is then packed in a `Proof` and yielded to the caller
+4. each returned formula by the handler, with its substitution and premises (if any) is then packed in a `Proof` and yielded to the caller
 5. each returned proof by the listener is also further used for step 2

 The process terminates if no more formulas are available, so it can be infinite, but is lazily-generated, so unless a single step takes forever this should be of little consequence.